facebook/react/docs/tutorial/tutorial.md

 ### Functional Components

-Back to our project, you can now delete the `constructor` from `Square`; we won't need it any more.
-In fact, React supports a simpler syntax called **stateless functional components** for component types like Square that only consist of a `render` method.
+We've removed the constructor, and in fact, React supports a simpler syntax called **stateless functional components** for component types like Square that only consist of a `render` method.
 Rather than define a class extending React.Component, simply write a function that takes props and returns what should be rendered:

 ```javascript
 function Square(props) {